diku-compSys/compSys-e2022-pub/lectures/221026_network_programming/exercises.md

 # Exercises for Network Programming

-## Extend the echo server example
+## An echoing server
+Within the code_echo directory you should find running a very simple server and client.
+You can start a server on port 12345 with:

+    ./echoserver 12345

+You can then start a client to connect to that server with:

+    ./echoclient 0.0.0.0 12345

+Note that both will run forver, with the client waiting for you to type in some text, which will be sent to the server.

 ### Ping/pong
-When the server receives a `ping` message, it replies with a `pong`.
+Modify the server so that if it recieves a `ping` message, it replies with a `pong`.
 In all other cases the server returns `BAD REQUEST`.

 ### Distributed variable
 The server accepts two different kinds of messages.